 My next car was trouble: a 1989 Firebird Formula.
 Bright red, t-tops, V-8, WS6 package.
 I made a few upgrades and cruised Gratiot with my friends and/or girlfriend pretty regularly.
 It was a fair match for most of the other gas heads out there that were silly enough to street race.
 Luckily, I never really got into trouble with that car.
 I still own it, though it’s sitting in my barn in desperate need of attention.
 I keep calling it my “retirement project”... someday I’d like to clean it up and take it out on Gratiot again.

 I still love cars… I own a 1999 Camaro and race (legally) a Spec Racer in SCCA national events.
 I’ve loved driving several sporty Subaru models: a 1998 Impreza RS, a 2002 WRX, and now a 2011 Legacy GT.
 All very quick and fun to drive.
 The catch is, there’s just not a cruising culture around me like that on Gratiot in my teens.
 Sure, there’s the Woodward Dream Cruise and Cruisin’ Gratiot events, but there barely more than a parade.
 Perhaps it’s not so much the lack of a cruising culture as I’ve just gotten older.

-Perhaps I’ll uncover my Camaro, uncork the exhaust and head out to the east side on a Friday night some time an test that theory…
+Someday, I’ll uncover my Camaro, uncork the exhaust and head out to the east side on a Friday night some time and test that theory…

 A while ago, I wrote a post searching for Gary Ed Mach.
 I was thrilled when some info came back regarding his work with the Engineering Society of Detroit, but even more thrilled when Gary himself posted a reply.